olganedelcu/olganedelcu/README.md

 # Hey!👋🏼I'm Olga
-I'm a Frontend Developer(in the making😉) specialized in the modern JavaScript stack with sperience in the latest web technologies including React.js, Node, GraphQL and Typescript.
+I'm a Operations Analyst(in the making😉) and software fanatic specialized in the modern JavaScript stack with sperience in the latest web technologies including React.js, Node, GraphQL and Typescript.
 Driven by continious improvement looking to contribute to the AMAZING software COMMUNITY.

 Motivated by curiosity I decided at a young age to pursue a carrer in the software industry.